 Speaking Citizens is a research project that aims to broaden understanding of the educational concept of ‘oracy’.

-Since 2020 the project has brought together social scientists, humanities researchers, policymakers and educators to ask difficult questions about the role of speaking and listening in schools and society.
+Since 2020 we have brought together social scientists, humanities researchers, policymakers and educators to ask difficult questions about the role of speaking and listening in schools and society.

-The project is run from the University of Sussex by cultural historian Tom F. Wright, who introduces the project’s aims in this video.
+The project is run from the University of Sussex by cultural historian Tom F. Wright, who introduces our aims in this video.

 The original project team comprised of Arlene Holmes-Henderson (Classics, Durham), Stephen Coleman (Politics, Leeds), Hester Barron (History, Sussex) and Stuart Dunmore (Linguistics, Edinburgh).